Doctor of Philosophy in Communications

 The goal is to connect the strengths of the Columbia journalism tradition with intellectual work in the humanities and human sciences in a way that enhances our understanding of media and journalism in society.
 The interdisciplinary program provides a unique preparation for students who wish to teach in colleges and universities, to conduct original research in communications, or to carry out policy or research work.
 Nearly half of our graduates since 2004 now hold full-time tenured or tenure-track teaching positions, while others work in government, industry, consulting, research, policy, finance, or the law.

 Recent or current dissertation projects include "fake news" and political culture; the ordinary person's experience of appearing in the news; photography and privacy; fact-checking and objectivity in the age of digital media; the culture of video games; journalistic authority in the Internet age; media, mobilization, and political campaigns; open networks in urban environments; global iconic events; and the interplay of global media and foreign policy.
 Students come from a variety of backgrounds, including journalism, politics, not-for-profit organizations, filmmaking, business, and the law, while others are recent college graduates or have been pursuing graduate work elsewhere.

 1. Complete five core courses covering major areas of the field:

-Journalism J6030 Culture of Journalism
+Journalism J6030 Journalism and Society